FichteFoll/resumeback/docs/reference.rst

    .. method:: with_weak_ref()

-      Get a :class:`WeakGeneratorWrapper` with the same attributes.
+      Get a :class:`GeneratorWrapper` with the same attributes.

    .. method:: next_wait(timeout=None)